 9. Complaints Procedure

 Where a family or friends carer is not satisfied with the level of support provided to enable them to care for the child, then they have access to the local authority's complaints process.
-Our aim would be to resolve any such dissatisfaction without the need for a formal investigation but where an informal resolution is not possible, then a formal investigation will be arranged.
+Our aim would be to resolve any such dissatisfaction without the need for a formal investigation but where an informal resolution is not possible, and then a formal investigation will be arranged.